davepinch/pinchy.cc/content/topics/words/p/pareidolia/pareidolia.md

 ---
 title: "pareidolia"
-TODO: I like this view (July 21, 2024) of a list instead of being split into multiple sections.
-Enable a way for this list-style layout to be selected instead of the section-based layout.
+TODO: I like the list view of pages (see Internet Archive for July 21, 2024) instead of being split into multiple sections.
+Enable a way for the user to view all page content in a single list instead of sections.
 tags:
   - TODO
 ---